From Intuition to Articulation

 Soul Threads

-Presence-based counseling and astrology readings for individuals seeking guidance, insight, or deep soul work.
+Presence-based counseling and identity work for individuals seeking guidance, insight, or deep soul work.
 Together, we translate your energy signature and weave it into your personal story.

 Embodied Threads